-Jekyll VitePress Theme is distributed as a single gem that acts as both a theme (providing layouts, includes, and assets) and a plugin (registering Jekyll hooks for build-time behavior).
-Understanding this dual role helps when you want to customize or extend things.
+Jekyll VitePress Theme is distributed as a single gem with two jobs: it is a theme that provides layouts, includes, and assets, and it is a plugin that registers Jekyll hooks for build-time behavior.

 Theme assets